Giving Orient fans a voice

 But what is a Trust?

 A Supporters' Trust, like LOFT, is an independent, democratically-organised supporters' organisation that seeks to represent the views of the fans to the Club and help promote communication from the club to the fans.
 All Trusts are formally-constituted legal bodies.
-LOFT, like many others, is registered as an Industrial and Provident Society.
+LOFT, like many others, was formed as an Industrial and Provident Society, but following a change in the law is now a registered society under the Co-operative and Community Benefit Societies Act 2014.

 What does that mean?

 It means that there are rules that we have to follow and principles that we have to uphold (our rules are available on the Downloads page).
-We have to abide by the legal requirements that are established for an IPS: we have to have a constitution and a properly constituted structure.
-As an IPS, we are compelled to be a not-for-profit organisation, to present accounts to the Registrar of Friendly Societies, and to have an Annual General Meeting.
-The Trust is owned by its members and run by a democratically-elected committee, and holds regular public meetings.
+We have to abide by the legal requirements that are established for registered societies: we have to have a constitution and a properly constituted structure.
+We are compelled to be a not-for-profit organisation, to present accounts to the Financial Conduct Authority, and to have an Annual General Meeting.
+Our Rules can only be changed once the FCA has agreed them.
+The Trust is owned by its members and run by a democratically-elected Board (usually called the committee), and holds public meetings.

 And who makes sure that you do those things?

-Well the most important people that make sure that the Trust does as it is supposed to are the members themselves.
-They make and approve policy, they elect a committee and if they don't like them they'll kick them out and elect a new one.
-Then there is the independent Registrar of Friendly Societies, who exists to ensure that all registered Trusts and Friendly Societies - from the mammoth Co-Operative Society down to the smallest Football Trust - act in accordance with the rules and requirements that they've signed up to.
-LOFT has also appointed a number of Co- Opted members who act as Trustees and overseers, to ensure that LOFT's work is proper and appropriate.
-And, of course, there is Supporters Direct, who ensure that all the Football Trusts are working properly and legally.
+Well, the most important people that make sure that the Trust does as it is supposed to are the members themselves.
+They make and approve policy, they elect a Board and if they don't like them they'll kick them out and elect a new one.
+Then there is the Financial Conduct Authority, who now ensures that all registered societies - from the mammoth Co-Operative Society down to the smallest Football Trust - act in accordance with the rules and requirements that they've signed up to.
+LOFT has also appointed a number of Co-opted directors who act as Trustees and overseers, to ensure that LOFT's work is proper and appropriate.
+And, of course, there is the Football Supporters' Association (the FSA), who ensure that all the supporters' trusts are working properly and legally.

 OK, so LOFT is a properly-established and regulated body, but why establish one at Leyton Orient?

 We created LOFT back in 2001 because a number of fans believed that there was a need for an independent supporters' organisation that could articulate the views of Orient supporters, lobby the club and provide the basis for some element of fan ownership of the football club.
-Barry Hearn is currently the owner of Leyton Orient, and has previously made clear his objectives and commitment to the club.
-We weren't formed with the express purpose of trying to replace him at all - indeed, he's been a guest at two of our meetings - but we do want to be there for the day when he decides that he's had enough and is selling up, and Barry has made it clear that the club is for sale for the right price.
+At the time Barry Hearn was the owner of Leyton Orient, and had made clear his objectives and commitment to the club.
+We weren't formed with the express purpose of trying to replace him at all - indeed, he was a guest at a number of our meetings - but we did want to be there for the day when he decided that he'd had enough and was selling up.
+That day came, with the sale of the club to Italian businessman Francesco Becchetti in July 2014.

-The number of clubs in trouble in the recent past - and the many cases where self-serving and unscrupulous people have bought and run clubs for their own benefit - serve as a constant reminder that we need to think as much about the future as we do the present.
+Looking back at those times, from the position of a rejuvenated club uner an ownership that has supporter engagement at its heart, it might be easy to think a supporters' trust isn't needed any more.
+We disagree, as the past shows that LOFT needs to be a part of the future of the club.
+Even apart from the club's own recent past, the number of clubs in trouble up and down the country - and the many cases where self-serving and unscrupulous people have bought and run clubs for their own benefit - serve as a constant reminder that we need to think as much about the future as we do the present.
 The stronger the involvement of the fans in the life and ownership of their clubs, the stronger their voice, their powers of scrutiny and their ability to ensure that their clubs are run properly.

-No, not at the moment - that's simply not realistic or necessary in the current situation - and recent financial events at clubs that were formerly owned by their Trusts (Stockport County and Rushden & Diamonds) show that supporter-ownership is just as fraught with dangers as traditional single ownership.
-But we do want to see the fans have a stake in the club and the best way to achieve that is through share ownership and a representative, democratic Trust that speaks with a loud voice.
-To that end, LOFT has bought a total of over 4,600 shares in the past two share issues.
+Prior to 2017, the answer to that question was always 'no' - it simply wasn't realistic or necessary in the situation at that time.
+Financial events at clubs that were formerly owned by their Trusts (Stockport County and Rushden & Diamonds) showed that supporter-ownership is just as fraught with dangers as traditional single ownership.
+We were content to be a 'critical friend' to the club and to promote share ownership and a representative, democratic Trust that speaks with a loud voice.
+To that end, LOFT had bought a total of over 4,600 shares in club share issues.

-It means, that at the very least, there is a small part of Leyton Orient that is owned collectively by the fans, with the shares held - in Trust - in their name.
-They can never be sold for profit and we'll always be looking to increase that stake and to further cement the role of fans in the life of the club.
-Most importantly, however, it means that we've put money into the club in exchange for a tangible share in the ownership of the club.
+It meant that, at the very least, there is a small part of Leyton Orient that is owned collectively by the fans, with the shares held - in Trust - in their name.
+They can never be sold for profit and it further cements the role of fans in the life of the club.
+Most importantly, however, it meant that we put money into the club in exchange for a tangible share in the ownership of the club.

 But why?
 Such a small shareholding means that you can't do anything.

-It means that the fans - collectively - have a stake in the club, and as shareholders the fans have the right to be represented at AGMs and other General Meetings, have a right to the accounts, to question the Directors and be treated with the respect that businesses generally accrue to their shareholders.
-We become active participants not moaners and critics on the sidelines.
+It means that the fans - collectively - have a stake in the club, and as shareholders have the right to be represented at General Meetings (AGMs are no longer a legal requirement), have a right to the accounts, to question the Directors and be treated with the respect that businesses generally accrue to their shareholders.
+We became active participants, not moaners and critics on the sidelines.
 If you become a LOFT member then you automatically 'part-own' a bit of your football club.
-As our stake increases over the years so our influence will increase proportionately.
+If our stake increases then our influence will increase proportionately.
 But because the shares are held collectively rather than individually, it means that the fans can begin to punch their weight together, rather than just be individual voices that too often get ignored.

 But I'm already a shareholder.